 \subsection{Performance Evaluation on TPEHGT dataset}

-The classification methods discussed earlier were implemented using the TPEHGT dataset \cite{2018Dataset}.
-Since this dataset includes labeled contraction intervals, the signals were segmented into contraction and dummy intervals accordingly.
-This segmentation resulted in a balanced dataset of 188 samples in total, comprising 94 term and 94 preterm intervals.
+The classification methods discussed earlier were implemented using the TPEHGT dataset~\cite{2018Dataset}.
+We report results using the contraction-dummy interval samples defined in Sec.~\ref{subsec:seg_contraction_dummy}, yielding 188 segment samples in total.
 Feature extraction was carried out using 20 MFCCs, along with six statistics of db8 wavelet coefficients extracted from five detail sub bands (D1–D5) and one approximation sub band (A5) per channel, resulting in 36 wavelet based features (6 statistics $\times$ 6 sub bands), plus the PA of the normalized power spectrum.
 Combined with 20 MFCCs, this yields a total of 57 features per channel.
-Considering all EHG channels together, the total number of features across the dataset amounts to 57 $\times$ [number of channels].
+Considering three EHG channels, the total feature dimension is $57 \times 3 = 171$.

 To evaluate classification performance, we tested eight classical ML models.
-Robustness was ensured through a five fold stratified cross validation with balanced sampling, repeated 20 times.
+Performance is reported using the evaluation protocol in Section~\ref{sec:evaluation}, including iterative balanced sampling and five fold stratified cross validation.
 Model performance was compared on both raw filtered signals and their KLT versions, which denoise and decorrelate the signals to improve feature quality.
 The results are summarized in Table~\ref{tab:datasets}.

-The results shown in Table \ref{tab:datasets} reflect model performance when EHG signals were segmented based on contraction and non contraction(dummy) intervals, which simulate annotated contraction periods and the intervening rest periods.
+The results shown in Table \ref{tab:datasets} reflect model performance when EHG signals were segmented based on contraction and non contraction (dummy) intervals, which simulate annotated contraction periods and the intervening rest periods.
 This segmentation approach inherently prioritizes physiologically relevant signal segments, which likely explains the overall strong performance across models.

 The models achieved good classification accuracy, with most scoring between 86–94\%.
 Ensemble methods, particularly RF and GB variants like CB, consistently delivered the strongest performance across all evaluation metrics, reaching the highest accuracy levels (92–93\%) and AUC scores (0.96–0.97) by effectively combining multiple weak learners and capturing complex, nonlinear relationships in the data.
 Single model approaches such as QDA, LR, SVM, DT, and MLP performed slightly lower but still produced robust results.
 The relatively small performance gains of ensemble methods after denoising highlight their inherent robustness to noise, making them well suited for classifying subtle physiological signals such as EHG.